juancantillana/SumoProyect/README.md

 ### Fixing elements
 Different bolts and nuts are used to fix all the components.
 ## Manufacture
 The entire project was 3D printed.
+The printing parameters are:
+1. Parámetro 1
+2. Parámetro 2
+3. Parámetro 3
+4.
 ## Electric diagram
+The following image shows the connection diagram of the different electronic components:

 ## Code
 The code is attached in this repository.